 County: Wake, Franklin, Nash, Halifax

-A devastating F4 tornado made its way across 5 North Carolina counties on November 28, 1988.
+A devastating F4 tornado made its way across five North Carolina counties on November 28, 1988.
 The tornado began at 1am EST in Umstead National Park in the NW part of Raleigh.
-It ended almost 2 hours later, two miles NW of Jackson in Northampton County.
-An 83 mile track that was almost continuous.
+It ended almost two hours later, two miles NW of Jackson in Northampton County.
+It had an 83-mile track that was almost continuous.

-Per the NWS Storm Data Entry, the strongest damage (F3 and minimal F4) occurred along a 4 mile stretch extending northeast from US Highway 70 to four miles east of the Raleigh-Durham Airport.
+Per the NWS Storm Data Entry, the strongest damage (F3 and minimal F4) occurred along a four mile stretch extending northeast from US Highway 70 to four miles east of the Raleigh-Durham Airport.
 Numerous businesses were destroyed along US Highway 70 including a K-Mart.

 A clip from the Greenville News, December 1, 1988: